Board & Committees

 RTA Technical Management Committee

-The committee includes representatives from RTA member jurisdictions and the private sector and meets as needed.
+The committee includes representatives from RTA member jurisdictions and the private sector, and meets as needed.

 RTA Citizens Advisory Committee

-The RTA Citizens Advisory Committee provides citizen input on transportation planning efforts for development of the next RTA plan.
+The RTA Citizens Advisory Committee has provided initial citizen input on development of recommendations to the RTA Board for the next RTA plan.
 The current 20-year RTA plan and half-cent excise (sales) tax to fund the plan, which voters approved in May 2006, are effective through June 2026.

 Individuals examine documents on a table during a meeting.